unkyulee/micro-journal/readme.md

-## Sixth iteration: Digital Typewriter
+## Micro Journal Rev.2.ReVamp: Mother of Twins

 Bringing Revision 2 back to life with an upgraded, foldable enclosure that offers extra protection against the relentless curiosity of the twin boys.
 Powered by a Raspberry Pi Zero 2W, it features a 48-key mini keyboard and side knobs for easy scrolling.
 A modern take on the classic typewriter.